-Expert Tuition to Prepare for Specialist Tests
+Support to Prepare for Specialist Tests

 Most universities require applicants to sit admissions tests as part of the application process.
 These include the UKCAT and BMAT tests.
 Experience shows that students can benefit from familiarity with these tests: learning the techniques required to approach questions effectively and having an awareness of the questions to expect.
 Practising past papers and time management are crucial preparations for the all-important test day.
-Students on the Medical School Preparation Programme benefit from covering these areas during their weekly sessions, but we also use outside experts to provide focused tuition, including analysis of the more challenging questions.
+Students on the Medical School Preparation Programme benefit from covering these areas during their weekly sessions, including analysis of the more challenging questions.